White Hills (band): Movie credits

 In 2014, the band also appeared in Sound and Chaos: The Story of BC Studios directed by Sara Leavitt and Ryan C. Douglass.
-This documentary chronicles the birth and life of Martin Bisi’s legendary recording and production studio co-founded by multi-instrumentalist and collaborator-extraordinaire Bill Laswell.
+This documentary chronicles the birth and life of Martin Bisi's legendary recording and production studio co-founded by multi-instrumentalist and collaborator-extraordinaire Bill Laswell.
 Initially funded by Brian Eno (much of his album On Land was recorded there), the studio went on to host a who's-who of NYC musicians: White Zombie, J.G.
 Thirlwell, Afrika Bambaataa, Cop Shoot Cop, and many more.
 The film includes footage of WHITE HILLS in BC Studios during their Frying On This Rock sessions.
 The film made its New York premiere at Anthology Film Archives on July 17, 2014.

+They provided additional music for the 2016 documentary Uncle Howard, directed by Aaron Brookner and starring Jim Jarmusch and John Giorno.